PlayStation Vita system software

 The PlayStation Vita system software is the official firmware and operating system for the PlayStation Vita and PlayStation TV video game consoles.
 It uses the LiveArea as its graphical shell.
-The system is built on a Unix-base which is derived from FreeBSD and NetBSD.
+The system is built on a custom kernel with some components derived from FreeBSD and NetBSD.

-Technology

 User interface

 The LiveArea is the name of the graphical user interface of the PlayStation Vita system software developed by Sony Computer Entertainment.
-The interface features a new touch-based screen and acts like a hub page and allows users to hop between different parts of the game space.
+The interface features a new touch-based screen and acts like a hub page and allows users to switch between different parts of the game space.
 The eighth-generation PlayStation Vita and PlayStation TV consoles use LiveArea as the graphical shell instead of the previous XrossMediaBar (XMB) interface, which was used by Sony's seventh-generation video game consoles such as PlayStation Portable and PlayStation 3.
 The PlayStation 4, Sony's eighth-generation home video game console however uses neither LiveArea nor XrossMediaBar as its graphical shell, but rather utilizes a user interface called PlayStation Dynamic Menu.

-The PlayStation Vita system software uses LiveArea as its user interface, which includes various social networking features via the PlayStation Network (PSN).
+The LiveArea user interface includes various social networking features via the PlayStation Network (PSN).
 Users can select the icon for a game or an application on the home screen to open the LiveArea screen for that game or application in PlayStation Vita or PlayStation TV.
 As a new feature of PlayStation Vita and PlayStation TV's LiveArea, latest game information such as downloadable contents are shown on the LiveArea screen for that game.
 In addition, by scrolling down the game's LiveArea, the "Activity" of other users who are playing the same game can be checked instantly.